ClinicalSoftwareSolutions/QtOpenGLWebcam/README.md

 QtOpenGLWebcam
 ==============

-Example project of getting webcam video input via OpenV
+Example project of getting webcam video input via OpenCV and displaying the result in a Qt QGLWidget